pandastrike/panda-confidential/API.md

 ## SignatureKeyPair
 _extends [KeyPair][classKeyPair]_

-This key pair is used by panda-confidential for message signing.
+This key pair is used by panda-confidential for data signing.
 You may generate a pair by invoking [`keyPair.signature()`][SignatureKeyPair].

 ___The key pair you generate for signing is _not_ suitable for encryption.___

-## SignedMessage
+## SignedData
 ### Properties
-  - `message` - The message that has been signed, stored as an Uint8Array of bytes, ready for use within TweetNaCl.js.
+  - `data` - The data that has been signed, stored as an Uint8Array of bytes, ready for use within TweetNaCl.js.
-  - `encoding` - The encoding of the original message.
-When this value is `binary`, encoding the message will return an Uint8Array.
+  - `encoding` - The encoding of the original data.
+When this value is `binary`, encoding the data will return an Uint8Array.
-  - `signatures` - A list of signatures generated by signing the `message` with a private key.
+  - `signatures` - A list of signatures generated by signing the `data` with a private key.
 These are stored as Uint8Arrays, ready for use within TweetNaCl.js.
   - `publicKeys` - A list of the public keys used to validate the matching signatures in the `signatures` list.
 These are stored as Uint8Arrays, ready for use within TweetNaCl.js.

 ### Methods